gatk-workflows/gatk4-somatic-cnvs/README.md

 Workflows for somatic copy number variant analysis.

 ### cnv_somatic_panel_workflow :
-Builds a panel of normals (PoN) for the cnv pair workflow.
+Builds a panel of normals (PON) for the cnv pair workflow.

 #### Requirements/Expectations

 Important: The normal_bams samples in the json can be used test the wdl, they are NOT to be used to create a panel of normals for sequence analysis.
-For instructions on creating a proper PON please refer to user the documents https://software.broadinstitute.org/gatk/documentation/ .
+For instructions on creating a proper PON please refer to user the documents [Panel of Normals](https://software.broadinstitute.org/gatk/documentation/article?id=11053) and [Generate a CNV panel of normals with CreateReadCountPanelOfNormals](https://gatkforums.broadinstitute.org/dsde/discussion/11682#2) .

 The reference used must be the same between PoN and case samples.